-Mahatma Gandhi Eye Hospital & Research Institute, a unit of Antyodaya Chetana Mandal (ACM), is serving a population of four million in the districts of Mayurbhanj, Balasore, Bhadrak and Keonjhar in North Odisha as well as needy ones from neighboring states of Jharkhand and West Bengal..
+Mahatma Gandhi Eye Hospital & Research Institute is serving a population of four million in the districts of Mayurbhanj, Balasore, Bhadrak and Keonjhar in North Odisha as well as needy ones from neighboring states of Jharkhand and West Bengal..

 Our hospital was inaugurated by Sj.
 Krishna Kant (Former Vice President of India) and Sj.
 Naveen Patnaik (Chief Minister of Odisha) on 28th December, 2000.

 Set up in an Ashramic environment of a tribal inhabited village Rangamatia, 3kms away from Rasgovindpur block headquarter in Mayurbhanj district, our eye hospital has managed to reach the doorstep of the needy ones in remotest parts with the help of outreach screening camps.